OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 There are not normally any financial terms such as limits or deductibles that apply in policy restrictions.
 A policy restriction is normally only used to exclude locations from contributing to a policy.

-Next is an example which excludes New Madrid locations from the policy.
+Next is an example which excludes Florida locations from the policy.
 This time, CondTag uses a numeric condition reference number.

 |

-**Example 7 - Single policy restriction**
+**Example 6 - Single policy restriction**

 |